syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ### Zoom level Animation

-To perform animation on zoom level changing using the `MapTileLayer.EnableZoomingAnimation` property.
+To perform the animation on zoom level changing using the `MapTileLayer.EnableZoomingAnimation` property.
 The default value of the `EnableZoomingAnimation` is `true`.

 N> It is applicable for both tile layer and shape layer.